Structural properties of biclique graphs and the distance formula

-A \emph{biclique} is a maximal bipartite complete induced subgraph of $G$.
-The \emph{biclique graph} of a graph $G$, denoted by $KB(G)$, is the intersection graph of the family of all bicliques of $G$.
-In this work we give a natural definition of the distance between bicliques in a graph.
-We give a formula that relates the distance between bicliques in a graph $G$ and the distance between their respectives vertices in $KB(G)$.
-As application of the concept of the distance between bicliques, we show some results about the structure of bicliques in graphs and properties of the biclique graph.
-Next, for biclique graphs that are neither a $K_3$ nor a \textit{diamond}, we prove that the number of vertices of degree two is less than half of its vertices and we present some forbidden structures.
-Finally, we present some interesting related conjetures and open problems.
+A \textit{biclique} is a maximal induced complete bipartite subgraph of $G$.
+The \textit{biclique graph} of a graph $G$, denoted by $KB(G)$, is the intersection graph of the family of all bicliques of $G$.
+In this work we study some structural properties of biclique graphs which are necessary conditions for a graph to be a biclique graph.
+In particular, we prove that for biclique graphs that are neither a $K_3$ nor a \textit{diamond}, the number of vertices of degree $2$ is less than half the number of vertices in the graph.
+Also, we present forbidden structures.
+For this, we introduce a natural definition of the distance between bicliques in a graph.
+We give a formula that relates the distance between bicliques in a graph $G$ and the distance between their respective vertices in $KB(G)$.
+Using these results, we can prove not only this new necessary condition involving the degree, but also that some graphs are not biclique graphs.
+For example, we show that the \textit{crown} is the smallest graph that is not a biclique graph although the known necessary condition for biclique graphs holds, answering an open problem about biclique graphs.
+Finally, we present some interesting related conjectures and open problems.

-Bicliques; Biclique graphs; Distances in graphs, Intersection graphs, Forbidden structures
+Bicliques; Biclique graphs; Distances in graphs; Intersection graphs; Forbidden structures